13 min read

 In the past, we’ve had loud bands and DJs playing at events that were authorised under the Peaceful Assembly Act, and haven’t had any problems.
 I think the best approach is to use commonsense and don’t turn up the speakers so loud that you deafen your own supporters.

-You should think practically about which direction your speakers are pointed to maximise coverage of the crowd (it helps to lift speakers off the ground with stands or milk crates) rather than having a single speaker pointed in one direction, which can mean that when someone is standing in front of the speakers it's way too loud while someone standing a bit off to the side still can't really hear the speeches properly.
+You should think practically about which direction your speakers are pointed to maximise coverage of the crowd.
+It helps to lift speakers off the ground with stands or milk crates.
+For larger rallies, it’s not ideal to rely on a single speaker pointed in one direction, as that’ll mean that when someone is standing right in front of the speakers it's way too loud, while someone standing a bit off to the side still can't really hear the speeches properly.

 Where can we legally assemble?